swiftlang/swift/docs/LangRefNew.rst

 .. code-block:: none

   decl-subscript ::= subscript-head '{' get-set '}'

+  // 'get' is implicit in this syntax. decl-subscript ::= subscript-head brace-item-list

+  // For use in protocols.
+  decl-subscript ::= subscript-head '{' get-set-kw '}'

   subscript-head ::= attribute-list 'subscript' pattern-tuple '->' type

 A subscript declaration provides support for <a href="#expr-subscript">